brightmart/text_classification/README.md

 8.Attention Is All You Need

+9.Ask Me Anything:Dynamic Memory Networks for Natural Language Processing

-9.Tracking the state of world with recurrent entity networks
+10.Tracking the state of world with recurrent entity networks

 -------------------------------------------------------------------------